BKDaugherty/Dots-And-Boxes-RestAPI/README.md

   Again, in this case our information does not really need to be secure; however, it would be a good idea to add some form of cryptography to our API, whether that be in the world of a JWT, or using a HTTPS/TLS connection.
+  * Helmet
+  For the ease of testing, and because of the given time constraint I have chosen not to utilize a lot of security functionality.
+  However, one option that wouldn't be hard to add, would be the JavaScript package Helmet, which works well with express.
+This would then protect the API from a lot of potential HTTP attacks.
+If I were to push this applet to a production stage, I would at least use Helmet, if not other security measures.
 * Continuous Integration
 Projects are better with continuous integration, and a fully functioning pipeline.
 With big projects, continuous integration is absolutely essential.
 As projects grow,